 The mixture transition distribution (MTD) models

-• Extend the autoregressive (AR) models to accommodate discrete, continuous, and mixed time series.
+• Extend the autoregressive (AR) models to accommodate non-Gaussian and nonlinear features 1.

-• Model each conditional distribution as a mixture of transition kernels, with random, stochastic weights.
+• Model high-order dependence as a mixture of first-order transition kernels, with random, stochastic weights.

 Introduction and Objectives

-Our work builds upon the architecture of the MTD model introduced by Zheng et al. (2022).
+Our work extends the architecture of the MTD model introduced by Zheng et al. (2022).

-• Includes various applications, such as Gaussian, Poisson, negative binomial, and Lomax regression MTD models, extending beyond linear, Gaussian dynamics.
+• Includes various applications, extending beyond linear, Gaussian dynamics 1.

-Objectives: Propose to incorporate copulas into the transition kernels to address this limitation.
+Objectives: Propose to incorporate copulas into the transition kernels to address this limitation, thereby enhancing modeling capabilities and flexibility.

 Develop the Gamma MTD model, but the framework is generalizable.